 Amazon Business Reports for Registered Brands

 Other statistics, tools, and dashboards are available to Amazon sellers.
-The Voice of the Customer dashboard, for example, indicates problematic items and allows sellers to remedy them.
+For example, the Voice of the Customer dashboard indicates problematic items and allows sellers to remedy them.

 Brand Analytics is a product built for vendors and available to sellers that utilize Amazon Brand Services, such as Private Label sellers.
 It includes an Amazon Search Term Report that includes data on: